 I have a huge love of animals.
 Current headcount includes:

-Oscar, a rescue Labrador/something cross who was found abandoned on the streets of Havant, Spook, a young labradoodle who is very bouncy and tries her very best to please.
+Three dogs.
+Oscar, a rescue Labrador, Bull Mastiff, Parsons Russell cross (we found that out through a simple DNA test!) who was found abandoned on the streets of Havant, Spook, a young labradoodle who is very bouncy and tries her very best to please, and our new little pup Wally – a mix of labradoodle and goldendoodle.

-We have recently added five gorgeous alpacas to our expanding menagerie.
-They are called: Keith, Al Pacino, Boris, Fortescue and Jean-Luc,
+Five gorgeous alpacas called Keith, Al Pacino, Boris, Fortescue and Jean-Luc.

-We also have ducks, geese, moorhens, coots and numerous carp in our lake, and a tropical fish tank the inhabitants of which include a baby shark and a plec.
+We also have Indian Runner ducks, some wild ducks, geese, moorhens, coots and numerous carp in our lake, and a tropical fish tank the inhabitants of which include a baby shark and a plec.